Lead Poisoning: Lead and Road Construction

 Lead is a metal found naturally occurring in the earth.

 It had been used for centuries in many products and materials before its effects were known.
 Its use in paint, plumbing, and gasoline has contributed to widespread public health concern.

 Why is lead exposure a health concern?

 Lead acts as a poison if it enters the human body.
 Once lead gets into the body, it can stay there for a long time.

-It is stored in three places: the blood, body organs and bones.
-Lead stays in the blood for about a month, in body organs for several months, but can remain in the bones for years.
+It is stored in three places: the blood, organs and bones.
+Lead stays in the blood for about a month, in organs for several months, but it can remain in the bones for years.
 It affects the brain and nervous system, reproductive capabilities, the kidneys, the digestive system and the body's ability to make blood.